GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/cost-optimization/README.md

 instance of the storage in each of those zones.
 Therefore, it becomes critical to choose the storage option wisely to optimize the cost.

-## Storage benchmarking
+## Storage optimization

-In the [storage-benchmarking][storage-benchmarking] guide, we demonstrate how you can fine tune the different storage options to achieve the best performance with an estimated cost.
-This will help you asses you if a given storage type is a fit for you or not.
+In the [GCS storage optimization][gcs-storage-optimization] guide, we demonstrate how you can fine tune GCS to achieve the best performance with lower cost.
+T

 ---

 [gpus]: https://cloud.google.com/compute/docs/gpus
-[storage-benchmarking]: storage-benchmarking/README.md
+[gcs-storage-optimization]:
+  /use-cases/inferencing/cost-optimization/gcsfuse/README.md